arbor-sim/arbor/doc/cpp/interconnectivity.rst

    .. cpp:function:: network_selection distance_lt(double d);

-    Only select within given distance.
+    Only select within a given distance.
 This may enable more efficient sampling through an internal spatial data structure.

    .. cpp:function:: network_selection distance_gt(double d);

-    Only select if distance greater then given distance.
+    Only select if the distance is greater than a given distance.
 This may enable more efficient sampling through an internal spatial data structure.